CALM Command Line Interface (CLI)

 Options:

---domain <domain>: (required) The domain to list control requirements from.-c, --calm-hub-url <url>: URL to the CALM Hub instance.-f, --format <format>: Output format βjson(default) orpretty.
-Theprettyformat renders results as an ASCII table with columns ID, NAME, DESCRIPTION, and VERSIONS.
+--domain <domain>: (required) The domain to list controls from.-c, --calm-hub-url <url>: URL to the CALM Hub instance.-f, --format <format>: Output format βjson(default) orpretty.
+Theprettyformat renders results as an ASCII table with columns NAME, ID, and DESCRIPTION.

 Options: